Columbia, South Carolina: Climate

 Columbia has a humid subtropical climate (Köppen Cfa), with relatively cool to mild winters and hot and humid summers.
 The area averages 55 nights below freezing and is subject to temporary cold spells during the winter, but extended cold or days where the temperature fails to rise above freezing are both rare.
 These cold snaps usually result from atmospheric troughs that bring in cold air from Canada across the Eastern part of the country.
 The USDA places Columbia in the 8a Hardiness Zone.

 With an annual average of 5 days with 100 °F+ and 72 days with 90 °F+ temperatures, the city's current promotional slogan describes Columbia as "Famously Hot".
 In the summer months, Columbia usually has the greatest high temperature in the state.
 One reason for this is its low elevation in comparison to other cities at similar latitudes.
 For example, Atlanta has a significantly higher elevation, which helps to moderate its summer temperatures.
 Secondly, the city lies in the heart of the Sandhills region.
 Since the region's soils are more sandy, they contain less water and can warm up more quickly.
 This explains why usually only the high temperatures and not the low temperatures are much different from across the state.
 Thirdly, because of its distance from the Atlantic Ocean, it does not receive the same moderating effects of coastal cities like Charleston.
 Lastly, the city experiences the urban heat island effect, making it significantly warmer than some surrounding towns and cities.

 Precipitation, at 44.6 in annually, peaks in the summer months largely because of afternoon thunderstorms, and is the least during spring and fall.
 Snowfall averages 1.5 in, but is largely variable depending on the year.
 Snow flurries usually do fall at least once during the winter season during its coldest periods.
 Like much of the southeastern U.S., the city is prone to inversions, which trap ozone and other pollutants over the area.

 Official extremes in temperature at the main weather station have ranged from 109 °F on June 29 and 30, 2012 down to −2 °F, set on February 14, 1899.
 Only one other sub-zero temperature has been recorded in Columbia: −1 °F on January 21, 1985.
 A weather station at the University of South Carolina campus measured a reading of 113 °F on June 29, 2012, which is the highest temperature ever recorded in South Carolina.

 Metropolitan area

-The metropolitan statistical area of Columbia is the second-largest in South Carolina; it has a population of 817,488 according to the 2016 Census estimates.
+The metropolitan statistical area of Columbia is the second-largest in South Carolina, and had an estimated population of 858,302 in 2023.